ppresto/aws-consul-esm/README.md

 exit
 ```

-Repeat this for vm2
+SSH to the new host and update the service name with dc2.
 ```
 ssh -A -J ubuntu@${bastion} ubuntu@${vm2}
+export NAME="schema-registry-dc2"
 ```

-#### Edit 2 ext service files to point to the service on each VM.
+Now Copy/Paste the steps above to installl fake-service to vm2.

+### Configure the fake-service (schema-registry) for each DC.
 Query the environment to collect the VM Node(hostname), and IP Address.
 These files will be registered by the correct Consul DC in the next step.

 Run the following commands to get dc1 vm1 environment values.